glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

    metadata routing as specified in [SLEP6](https://scikit-learn-enhancement-proposals.readthedocs.io/en/latest/slep006/proposal.html).
-   This new API consistently handles metadata (e.g., `sample_weight`, `groups`, etc.) for all estimators.
+   This new API consistently handles metadata (e.g., `sample_weight`, `groups`, etc.) for almost all estimators.
 It allows for fewer bugs and enables new use cases that were not possible before.

 Both of these projects represent major milestones for `scikit-learn`.
 In our current